Robust and Scalable Bayes via a Median of Subset Posterior Measures: Contributions and main results

 Our first result establishes the ``weak concentration'' property of the posterior distribution around the true parameter.
 Let $\delta_{0}:=\delta_{\theta_0}$ be the Dirac measure supported on $\theta_0\in \Theta$.
-The following statement is similar in spirit to Theorem 2.1 in \cite{Ghosal2000Convergence-rat00}, the main difference being that we are interested in the Wasserstein distance $d_{W_{1,\rho}}(\Pi_n(\cdot|\m X_l),\delta_0)$ rather than the contraction rate of posterior distribution.
-Here, the Wasserstein distance is evaluated with respect to the metric space structure of $(\Theta,\rho)$, where $\rho$ is the ``Hellinger metric'' defined in (\ref{eq:metric}). \begin{theorem} Let $\m X_l=\{X_1,\ldots,X_l\}$ be an i.i.d. sample from $P_0$.
-Assume that $\eps_l>0$ and $\Theta_l\subset \Theta$ are such that for a universal constant $K>0$ and some constant $C>0$
+Recall the following version of Theorem 2.1 in \cite{Ghosal2000Convergence-rat00} (we state the result for the Wasserstein distance $d_{W_{1,\rho}}(\Pi_n(\cdot|\m X_l),\delta_0)$ rather than the (closely related) contraction rate of the posterior distribution).
+Here, the Wasserstein distance is evaluated with respect to the ``Hellinger metric'' $\rho(\cdot,\cdot)$ defined in (\ref{eq:metric}). \begin{theorem} Let $\m X_l=\{X_1,\ldots,X_l\}$ be an i.i.d. sample from $P_0$.
+Assume that $\eps_l>0$ and $\Theta_l\subset \Theta$ are such that for some constant $C>0$